Diego (footballer, born 1985): Juventus

 On 26 May 2009, Diego signed a five-year contract to join Juventus of Serie A at the end of the season 2008–09 season.
 The fee paid to Bremen by Juventus was worth €24.5 million, though the price can rise by a further €2.5 million in case of the fulfillment of established sports objectives in the next five years.
 Diego made his Juventus debut against the Korean side Seongnam, a game they won 3–0.
 In the first half, Diego made the pass to Mauro Camoranesi, whose pass followed up to a goal.
 Diego then scored in the second half and was subbed out at the 60th minute.
 On his Serie A debut, he assisted Vincenzo Iaquinta's goal from a set-piece.
 In the second fixture of the campaign, Diego recorded his first Serie A goal, scoring twice in Juventus' 3–1 victory against Roma on 30 August 2009.
 He also scored goals against Bologna, Fiorentina and Napoli.
 One of his most noted assists was his backheel to Alessandro Del Piero's goal against Genoa.
 He has also scored in the 2010 TIM Trophy against Milan.

 Diego's swaggering displays he produced during his time in Bremen were met with anger and confusion from Juventus fans; the formation did not suit him and he had a fall-out with then coach Ciro Ferrara.
 Juventus announced Diego would leave Juventus despite pleading to stay at the club.
-German clubs like VfL Wolfsburg, Bayern Munich and his former club Werder Bremen were linked to sign him.
-Bremen, however, ruled out signing him due to sporting director Klaus Allofs believing a deal to bring him back to Bremen would be "economically impossible", and Diego reiterated his desire to stay.
+German clubs like VfL Wolfsburg, Bayern Munich and his former club Werder Bremen were linked to sign him; however, Bremen ruled out signing him due to sporting director Klaus Allofs believing a deal to bring him back to Bremen would be "economically impossible", and Diego reiterated his desire to stay.